 - Emergency benefit: Taxable benefit of $2,000 a month for up to 4 months to workers who must stop working due to COVID-19 and do not have access to paid leave, those who are sick with COVID-19, those taking care of a sick family member, and self-employed individuals, including contract workers.

-- Interest-free loans: Up to $40,000 in interest-free loans to small businesses and not-for-profit companies.
+- Interest-free funding: Up to $40,000 in interest-free funding to small businesses and not-for-profit companies.

 - Defer tax filing: Businesses can defer the payment of any income tax amounts that become owing on or after today and before September 2020.
 The government will defer GST, HST, and customs duties until June 30, 2020.

-- Small Business Loan: Low-interest loans up to $2 million if your business has been generating revenues for at least 24 months.
+- Small Business Funding: Low-interest funding up to $2 million if your business has been generating revenues for at least 24 months.

 - Purchase order financing: Cover up to 90% of the purchase order amount to ease cash flow to your suppliers.